Shenzhou 9: Expedition ceremony

 On 16 June 2012, the expedition ceremony was held at the Jiuquan Satellite Launch Center.
 National People's Congress Standing Committee Chairman Wu Bangguo attended the ceremony.
 The astronauts, Liu Wang, Liu Yang, and Jing Haipeng, rode to the launch tower and turned in the entrance with the assistance of support staff.

 Mission

 The Long March 2F rocket was launched on 16 June 2012 at 10:37 UTC.

 Shenzhou 9 docked with China's first space lab Tiangong-1 at 06:07 UTC on 18 June, marking China's first crewed spacecraft rendezvous and docking.
 This docking was remotely controlled from a ground station.
 After about 3 hours, when the pressures inside the vessels were equalized, Jing Haipeng entered into Tiangong-1.
 Six days later, Shenzhou 9 detached from the station and then redocked manually under the control of crew member Liu Wang, making it the first manual docking for the Chinese program.

 Shenzhou 9 landed by parachute in Siziwang Banner, Inner Mongolia on 29 June 2012.

 Crew

-Backup crew

-The backup crew for the flight was:
+On this mission, Commander Jing Haipeng became the first Chinese astronaut to fly more than once in space and Liu Yang became the first Chinese woman in space.

 The backup crew later became the prime crew for Shenzhou 10.